mgechev/blog.mgechev.com/content/story/_index.md

       <section>
         <img src="/images/story/gde.png">
         <p>
-          Because of my constant contributions to Angular and related projects, my frequent talks on international conferences, a popular blog, published book and other achievements, Jeff Cross from the Angular team invited me to join as a Google Developer Expert.
+          Because of my consistent contributions to Angular and related projects, my frequent talks on international conferences, a popular blog, published book and other achievements, Jeff Cross from the Angular team invited me to join as a Google Developer Expert.
         </p>
         <p>
           I really appreciated the invitation and went through the process as quickly as possible.
-Although that was an amazing recognition from Google, I got even more thrilled by the opportunity to join the Angular organization on GitHub as a member with write access to the <a>mobile-toolkit</a> repository.
-This gave me the opportunity to create value with bigger reach!
+Although that was an amazing recognition from Google, I got even more thrilled by the opportunity to join the Angular organization on GitHub as a member with write access to the <code>mobile-toolkit</code> repository.
+This gave me the opportunity to create value with a bigger reach!
         </p>
       </section>
     </section>